dsccommunity/dsccommunity.org/content/guidelines/contributing.md

 - You may create an entire new DSC module if there is need for it (you will become a maintainer of a new empty repository in DSC Community).

-If want to contribute my making changes to code or documentation but are new to contributing and GitHub, then please read the [Getting Started as a Contributor](/guidelines/getting-started/) guideline.
+If you want to contribute my making changes to code or documentation but are new to contributing and GitHub, then please read the [Getting Started as a Contributor](/guidelines/getting-started/) guideline.